Discord server should NOT be used to report bugs! Use the issue tracker. Use the #silent-gear channel for questions.

 - Gear Parts (Materials)

-- Basic "vanilla" parts are included in the mod.
-These include wood, stone, flint, terracotta (bricks), netherrack, iron, gold, diamond, emerald, and obsidian.
-A new ore, crimson iron, can be found in the Nether.
-Crimson iron can be crafted into crimson steel.
+- Basic "vanilla" materials are included in the mod.
+These include wood, stone, flint, netherrack, iron, gold, diamond, emerald, obsidian, and more.
+Two new ores, crimson iron (in the Nether) and azure silver (in the End).
+Crimson iron can be crafted into crimson steel and azure silver can be crafted into azure electrum.
 Hover over the item and hold the ctrl key to see material stats.

 - Tweak everything!
-Modify existing parts or define your own.
-See the wiki for more info.
+Modify existing materials or define your own.
+See the wiki for more info

 Want your pack featured here?
 Send me a link on Discord (link to server at top) or in a private message on Curse.
 There is not really any standard format for packs at the moment.
 But a good solution is to use a GitHub repo.
 See my "Basic Mod Metals" pack below for an example.
 If you choose to include a license, I recommend The Unlicense.